LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/quickstart.md

       ```

 4. **Initialize your application.**  We have provided examples to use to help you get started.
-The demo account has basic features available for demonstrating the Conversational Commerce experience in the LiveEngage console.
+The demo account has basic features available for demonstrating the Conversational Commerce experience in the Conversational Cloud console.

    - **Code Flow**